yujiri.xyz

 Reviews

-Tevi is a bullet hell platformer metroidvania that I played in 2023/12.
+TEVI is a bullet hell linearvania that I first played in 2023/12.
 I had very high hopes because I played the demo before and loved it, but the full game disappointed me.
-A lot of the things I liked about it turned out to be misconceptions that I had because I didn't play far enough into the demo (I only played the first area because once I thought I was going to love it I didn't want to get too far in before full release).
+A lot of the things I liked about it turned out to be misunderstandings that I had because I didn't play far enough into the demo (I only played the first area because once I thought I was going to love it I didn't want to get too far in before full release).

-I played switching between Hard and Expert difficulty.
-I at first planned to do a 100% playthrough and did a lot of optional exploring, but once I got disillusioned with the game I started doing less of that.
+I did my first playthrough switching between Hard and Expert difficulty.
+I at first planned 100% completion and did a lot of optional exploring, but once I got disillusioned with the game I started doing less of that.
+I finished after 28 hours.

 Combat

-Oh yeah, and the game often pauses itself during boss fights to explain new mechanics it's introducing on the spot.
+Oh yeah, and the game often pauses itself *during boss fights* to explain new mechanics it's introducing.

 Enemy design

-Normal enemies can usually be stunlocked to death so their designs don't matter much because they don't get to do anything once you start hitting them.
+Normal enemies have decent designs, but it doesn't matter much because they can usually be stunlocked to death so they don't get to do anything once you start hitting them.

 As for the bosses, I'm really impressed with the size of their movesets.
-Actually, I think Tevi is the only game I've seen that goes *too* far in this direction... bosses have so many different attacks that I can't really learn them; sometimes on my 3rd try at a boss I see an attack I've never seen before.
-And there's a significant amount of trial and error in their telegraphs.
-Overall though, the bosses are pretty good.
+Actually, I think TEVI is the first game I've seen that goes *too* far in this direction... bosses have so many different attacks that I can't really learn them; sometimes on my 3rd try at a boss I see an attack I've never seen before.
+And the game's not great about making their telegraphs intuitive.

 Exploration